 22 Oct Yeast extract is an ingredient on the rise

 Did you know that yeast extract market is a very promising one?

-Indeed, this ingredient has a very large range of applications due to its unique characteristics, as evidenced by many food products launches around the world.
+Indeed, this ingredient has a very large range of applications due to its unique characteristics.
+It iss evidenced by many food products launches around the world.
 Consequently, the market follows a very positive growth, with a 18% CGAR (Compound Annual Growth Rate): it was valued at USD 1.1 billion in 2015 and is projected to reach USD 1.8 billion by 2024.

 Why is it such a dynamic market?

 Yeast extract market is composed of many fields of applications.
-The main one is the food segment, which already accounts for the largest yeast extract market share in 20151 and which is expected to witness the fastest growth.
+The main one is the food segment.
+It already accounts for the largest yeast extract market share in 20151 and it is expected to witness the fastest growth.
 As a matter of fact, yeast extract has very interesting properties thanks to its natural and complex composition.
-It is an efficient tool to build complete taste profiles, mainly by bringing out some flavor notes, reduce and remove specific ingredients for clean label or nutrition purposes.
+It is an efficient tool to build complete taste profiles.
+This is mainly by bringing out some flavor notes, reduce and remove specific ingredients for clean label or nutrition purposes.

 A very large spectrum of food and beverage applications